Gohar4/gohar.and.seif/README.md

+# Mohamed Gohar202000317
-# gohar.and.seif
+# Seif Salama 202000190
-A robot that is able to detect and avoid obstacles
+A robot that maneuvers past and detects obstacles